Numerous small businesses use social media to repeatedly shove their sales pitch right into the faces of their customers.

 Read Social Media Examiner’s Pinterest contest guide for more details.

 2. Twitter – On the microblogging network, you can ask your customers to come up with a 140 character creative story that’s centered around your brand.

 Dunkin’ Donuts asked its customers to come up with creative stories around how the popular Dunkin’ coffee fits into their life.
 After receiving an overwhelming response, the company chose several winners and asked them to star in their own Dunkin’ commercial.

 For further reference, here’s a guide, by Wishpond, on running Twitter contests.

-3. Instagram – The photo sharing app/social media site has seen a huge surge in popularity, reaching over 400 million users.
-And, it continues to see the highest brand engagement over all other social media networks.
+3. Instagram – The photo sharing app/social media site has seen a huge surge in popularity, reaching over 1.5 billion users worldwide as of December 2019.

 Translation?
 Include this social media channel in your marketing campaign.